AStroCvijo/Indexer/README.md

 # File Indexer - CLI tool

-A CLI tool that indexes a given folder and allows efficient search for string occurrences.
+A CLI tool that indexes a given folder and allows efficient searching for string occurrences.

 ## Instructions